Bdg0o/CityWeatherForecast/README.md

 # City weather forecast

-This is a [Next.js](https://nextjs.org/) project allowing you to consult the weather forecast of various cities around the world.
+This project allows you to check the weather forecast for various cities around the world.

+It's powered by [Next.js](https://nextjs.org/) as it is the new standard way to start a React project.
+It's using the recently added app directory to take care of the routing between pages (I took the opportunity to try this new way of architecturing a Next.js app).

+An online SSR version of the app is available here: [https://city-weather-forecast-five.vercel.app/](https://city-weather-forecast-five.vercel.app/).

+A note about styling in the app: I used vanilla CSS as I didn't want to use the default CSS modules method of Next.js.
+It seemed to me that the size of the application didn't require it, therefore I stuck with a BEM-like notation to structure the CSS.

 ## Development